NPR News: 09-28-2025 9PM EDT

 Mara Lyasson, NPR News.

 Wall Street investors will be closely eyeing the latest jobs report out later this week, but as NPR's Rafael Nam reports, a possible government shutdown could delay the release of that data.
+Over the

 A shutdown would delay the release of fall data by the government, including the jobs numbers, meaning investors may have to wait a little bit longer.
+Rafael Nam, NPR News.

-Futures contracts are trading higher at this hour.
+U.S. Futures contracts are trading higher at this hour.

 Dow futures up about one-tenth of a percent.
+You're listening to NPR News.

+Officials in Mississippi are worried about the state's babies.
 Mississippi recently declared a public health crisis around infant mortality.

-Empirus Katia Riddle has more from Mississippi.
+Emperor's Katia Riddle has more from Mississippi.

+One significant factor in the crisis here, lack of insurance.
 The state has not expanded Medicaid under the Affordable Care Act the way other states have.

 Obstetrician Lakeisha Richardson says without insurance, her patients often get to hurt when it's too late.

-They're showing up with severe preeclampsia and they're not stable for transfer, but also they're showing up in in ways or things with preterm labor or complicated medical diagnosis that we could have prevented.
+They're showing up with severe preeclampsia and they're not stable for transfer, but also they're showing up in in ways or things with preterm labor or complicated medical diagnosis that we couldn't have prevented.

 Richardson is part of a public health team working to reduce infant deaths throughout the state.
+Katie Riddle in VR News, The Mississippi Delta.

 Paul Thomas Anderson's widely acclaimed American epic of rebellion and resistance cost a reported $130 million to produce.

-The film, starring Leonardo DiCaprio, Tayana Taylor, and Sean Penn has been hailed as a film brimming with many of the political conflicts of today.
+The film, starring Leonardo DiCaprio, Tayana Taylor, and Sean Penn, has been hailed as a film brimming with many of the political conflicts of today.

+In second place, Gabby's Dollhouse, the movie.
 The Universal Pictures release produced by DreamWorks Animation took in $13 million.

 The G-rated film based on the long-running series cost $32 million

+to produce.
 I'm Janine Herbst, and you're listening to NPR News from Washington.